petr-kalinin/progtexts2/python_basics_en/6_functions.rst

 (for example, you can write a function ``foo``, which will call ``abs`` inside itself, if it needs to — why not?), but the function can also call *itself* from inside.
 This is called recursion.
 (Of course, it's necessary to set some limit of such calls to avoid infinite recursion).
-I will not describe it here in detail, but if you've already understood everything discussed above, you can think about this paragraph separately.
+I won't describe it here in detail, but if you've already understood everything discussed above, you can think about this paragraph separately.

-And the fifth reason, which is actually a variation of the second one (about semantic blocks), but deserves a special mention is *encapsulation* of the code.
+And the fifth reason, which is actually a variation of the second one (about semantic blocks), but deserves a special mention, is *encapsulation* of the code.
-Functions allow you to hide all their complexity, non-triviality, allowing you to escape thinking in the main program about how the function is organized inside, and simply call this function.
-Striking examples of this principle are the ``print`` and ``input`` functions.
-Right now you might have no idea what do these functions do inside themselves, how does it happen that ``print`` outputs text to the screen and ``input`` reads text from the keyboard.
+Functions allow you to hide all their complexity, non-triviality, allowing you to escape thinking in the main program about how the function is organized inside, and simply call it.
+Striking examples of this principle are ``print`` and ``input``.
+Right now you may have no idea what do these functions do inside themselves, how does it happen that ``print`` outputs text to the screen and ``input`` reads text from the keyboard.
 But it doesn't matter to you; you just write ``input`` and don't think about what's going on inside.
-You can also look at it from the other side: if you have some kind of complex system (for example, the same automatic window opener-and-closer), you create a function that opens the window by giving the necessary signals to the control unit, and only this function needs to know how to communicate with this unit.
+You can also look at it from the other side: if you have some kind of complex system (for example, the same automatic window opener-and-closer), you create a function that opens the window by giving necessary signals to the control unit, and only this function needs to know how to communicate with this unit.
 And in the rest of the program you no longer think of how exactly the window opens, but simply call this function.